christian-posta/christian-posta.github.io/_posts/2016-06-02-netflix-oss-or-kubernetes-how-about-both.md

 ![Kubernetes Services](/images/netflixoss/kubeservices-simple.png)

-Another added benefit of using Kubernetes Services for selecting pods that belog to a service is that Kubernetes is smart about which pods belong to a service with respect to its liveness and health.
+Another added benefit of using Kubernetes Services for selecting pods that belong to a service is that Kubernetes is smart about which pods belong to a service with respect to its liveness and health.
 Kubernetes can use built-in [liveness and health checking](http://kubernetes.io/docs/user-guide/liveness/) to determine whether or not a pod should be included in the cluster of pods for a specific service based on whether or not it's alive and/or functioning properly.
 It can evict those that are not.

 _Note_ an instance of a Kubernetes Service is not a "thing" or an appliance or a docker container or anything..it's a virtual "thing"... so there are no single points of failure.
 It's an IP address that gets routed by Kubernetes.